mnagel/gpsplot/README.md

 ============

 No special installation is required.
 You need python and a browser.
-You can run `bash init.sh` to download some pictures to run a demo.
+You can run `bash doc/demo.sh` to download some pictures to run a demo.